EESSI/docs/docs/site_build/site_cvmfs.md

 overlay_$repo_name on /cvmfs/$repo_name type overlay (...)
 ```

 The first is a read-only mount of the current state of your repository.
-The second is an overlay filesystem that shows the current state of your repositories (as `lowerdir`) with any changes done in a currently open transaction (if any) overlayed on top (as `upperdir`, for which it uses `/var/spool/cvmfs/$repo_name/scratch/current`).
+The second is an overlay filesystem that shows the current state of your repositories (as `lowerdir`) with any changes done in a currently open transaction (if any) overlaid on top (as `upperdir`, for which it uses `/var/spool/cvmfs/$repo_name/scratch/current`).
 I.e. it displays the state of your repository under `/cvmfs/$repo_name` as it will be once you publish any open transactions.

 **3. Check the repository storage backend**